Center for Biblical Theology and Eschatology

 - This is he, that was in the church in the wilderness with the angel which spake to him in the mount Sina, and with our fathers: who received the lively oracles to give unto us:"

-The Prophet who God raised up like unto Moses is Christ, the fulfilment of the Moses "type."
-And it is He that the people shall hear.
-Moses is being used here as a portrait of the Covenant of God which man is under, and Christ as the fulfillment of a better Covenant, that Moses was merely a type of.
-It is only in Christ that we can keep the law and will hear the Lord.
+The Prophet who God raised up like unto Moses, was Christ, the fulfilment of the Moses "type."
+It is Christ that the prophecy declares the people would hear.
+Moses is being used here as a portrait of the Covenant of works that man is under, and Christ as the fulfillment and satisfaction of the law through a better Covenant.
+It is only in Christ Jesus that we can keep the law perfectly, and will hear the word of the Lord.
 Not in the body of Moses (the law) but in the body of Christ (Grace, or not under law).

 2nd Corinthians 3:15

-Again, God uses the language "when Moses is read" to signify the law or the word of God.
-Even when Jesus told the parable of Lazarus and the Rich man in Hell, when the rich man said he wanted to go back to warn his brethren about the horrors of Hell, it was said to him, "they have Moses and the Prophets," illustrating that they have the scriptures--let them hear that.
+Again, God uses the language "when Moses is read" to signify "the law" or the word of God.
+Even when Jesus told the parable of Lazarus and the Rich man in Hell, when the rich man said he wanted to go back to warn his brethren about the horrors of Hell, it was said to him, "they have Moses and the Prophets," illustrating that they have the law or the Scriptures--let them hear that.
 But the rich man protested still that his brethren needed more and would believe if one rose from the dead to tell them.
-To which the Lord put forth the Spiritual truth and illustration...
+To which the Lord put forth the Spiritual truth and illustration:

 - "But even unto this day, when Moses is read, the vail is upon their heart."

 God again is signifying here that if one won't listen to the law, they won't listen to Christ who rose from the dead to tell them.
 That's the deeper spiritual meaning put forth here.
 And God is using Moses as this synonym for the law of God.
-Before Jesus was crucified, we see Moses and Elijah come to him (again, a portrait of the law and the prophets), a living witness to the fulfillment of God's word.
-In Revelation chapter 11, again there are the two witnesses, a picture that the Church bringing the witness of the law and the prophets.
+Again, before Jesus was crucified, we see Moses and Elijah come to him (a portrait of the law and the prophets), a living witness to the fulfillment of God's word.
+Likewise, in Revelation chapter 11, again there are the two witnesses, a picture that the Church bringing the witness of the law and the prophets.
 These are all spiritual significations.
-But Christ came to fulfill the law that the Body of Moses (God's people under law) could be set free from the death of the law.
-As Christ said,
+But Christ came to fulfill the law, that the Body of Moses (God's people under law) could be set free from death that the law required.
+As Christ also testified:

 - "And he said unto him, If they hear not Moses and the prophets, neither will they be persuaded, though one rose from the dead."

-The law of Moses stands, honor thy mother and father, thy shalt not kill, thou shalt not steal, etc. It's just that it is fulfilled.
-Or in other words, kept fully in Christ.
-In that sense, the law has ended for God's people, and this is the dispute that the Devil (who had rule over them) had with Michael.
+The law of Moses stands for mankind.
+They are still required by law to honor thy mother and father, the law thou shalt not kill is still in effect, the law thou shalt not steal is as valid today as it was 2000 years ago, etc., etc. It's not done away with, it is fulfilled and kept fully in Christ.
+In that sense, the law has ended for God's people, and this is the dispute that the Devil (who had rule over them) had with the Messenger Michael.
 It is self evident that Satan uses the law to accuse us all (for we are all transgressors of the law), but in Christ's coming, his plans were foiled (Revelation 12:10).

 - "Think not that I am come to destroy the law, or the prophets: I am not come to destroy, but to fulfil."

 The Body of Moses is the congregation of the law which the Old Testament saints as members in this covenant couldn't keep anymore than we can.
-Satan accuses them (and us) by the law.
-Christ opened not His mouth (as a lamb is dumb before the slaughter) in rebuke as He went to the cross "because" He stood laden with our sins, as our help, and was therefore guilty in the real sense wherein He had no protest.
-As Isaiah 53 says, God saw the travail of His soul and was satisfied with the payment.
+Satan accuses them (and people today) by the law.
+Christ opened not His mouth (as a lamb is dumb before the slaughter) in rebuke of Satan as He went to the cross "because" He was our help and stood laden with our sins, and was therefore guilty in the real sense wherein He had no protest.
+As Isaiah 53 so clearly declares, God saw the travail of His soul and was satisfied with the payment.
+The law declares that the wages of sin is death, and Christ fulfilled (satisfied) that requirement.
 In other words, He paid the price for us, and delivered the body of Moses from the death required by law.
-We are now free from the condemnation of the law.
+Thus all those redeemed by Christ are now free from the condemnation of the law.

 - "For Christ is the end of the law for righteousness to every one that believeth.